arplote/WindowsLaunchKey/README.md

 *To open bash terminal in your Documents folder, update line 113 of the script accordingly*

+### Move windows

+You can move windows clicking anywhere on the windows when holding the Alt Gr key

 ### Special shortcuts

 Finally, it is possible to "autocomplete" some predefined sentences you are brought to type frequently.
 Typing the shortcuts below will automatically type the text on the right.